mpanska/DB-react-app/README.md

 to run this project:</br>
 First make sure that You have Node.js installed.

-Than You need to download dependencies and init the project.Type in your terminal:</br>
+Then You need to download dependencies and init the project.Type in your terminal:</br>
 npm init</br>
 npm install express</br>
 npm install mongoose</br>